timtielo/Tielo-Digitalv2/SUPABASE_EMAIL_SETUP.md

 3. Check the email templates use the correct variables
 4. Look at the browser console for any errors
 5. Check Supabase logs for authentication errors
+6. Try requesting a new reset email (tokens expire after some time)

 ## Important Notes